 Miki began weaving in 1976 while working on her Masters of Fine Arts at Boston University.
 Miki’s weaving developed from utilitarian pieces to artwork including warp painting.
 In 2008 she tore her rotator cuff and had surgery.
 She recovered almost all her mobility but the strength and stamina of the right arm is limited.
 Miki finally had to concede that her weaving days are over.
 But not her creative days!

 Miki Lovett began marbling in 2000 but had the opportunity to study with Elin Noble in 2007.
 This experience set her off in quest of color on paper as well as textiles.
-Since her shoulder injury had interrupted her weaving, she took the opportunity to explore and experiment in this technique.
-She enjoys working with paper and exploring the possibility of controlling the marbling colors to a certain degree to produce representative pieces.
 As with the dye work in her weaving, it is the combination of controlling the process and responding to the surprises in the process that Miki enjoys.

 For Miki, marbling is a conversation between order and chaos, control and spontaneity.
 Order is not imposed on chaos nor is control meant to suppress spontaneity.
 There is a conversation between the ‘given’, the way the color moves and expands on the size, and ‘manipulation’ of the color with the tools.
 It is never the same twice.